bmcnamar-amazon/sam-projects/lambda/managing-secrets-python/README.md

 # Deploy Function to AWS

 Once the pre-requisites are met the function can be deployed.
+The deployment step uses a SAM parameter named *SecretKey* to pass along the secret to decrypt.
+In our example, the *SecretKey* is `prod/myapp/password`.

 ## Package the Function